kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

                      slave
 ```

-To support software terminal emulators in a similar manner as hardware terminal
+To support software terminal emulators similarly to hardware terminals
-emulators Linux implements pseudo terminals.
-In the previous diagram hardware
+Linux implements pseudo terminals.
+In the previous diagram hardware terminal was
-terminal was receiving bash output via a physical connection.
-In case of
+receiving bash output via a physical connection.
+In the case of a pseudo-terminal,
-software terminal emulator, Linux creates one more filehandle to send data to
+Linux creates one more filehandle to send data to xterm.
+That way xterm runs on
-xterm.
-So xterm runs on the same machine and reads bash output via a filehandle,
+the same machine and reads bash output via a filehandle; the whole scheme looks
-and the whole scheme looks like that:
+like that:

 ```
 (1)           (2)         (3)